 The Caicos Banks vie with the Acklins Islands and Long Island in the Bahamas for having some of the most exquisite ocean shallows in the world.

-The total area of the Caicos Banks are about 1700 square miles (4400 km2), with depths over much of the area being under 20 feet (6m).
+The total area of the Caicos Banks is about 1700 square miles (4400 km2), with depths over much of the area being under 20 feet (6 m).

 The greatest defining feature of the Caicos Banks are its incredible ocean hues, ranging from a vibrant pastel turquoise in the shallow spots, to an incredible deep blue in the greater depths near the barrier reef and wall.

 The white sand bottom of the Caicos Banks, largely originating from broken-down coral and shell, plays a critical part in why the color of the Caicos Banks is so spectacular.

 The extensive Ramsar Nature Reserve on the southern sides of North Caicos, Middle Caicos, and East Caicos borders the Caicos Banks, and the endless mangrove channels and waterways of this pristine wilderness serve as the nurseries for countless types of bird and marine life.